cdktf/cdktf-provider-cloudflare/docs/zeroTrustDnsLocation.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.zeroTrustDnsLocation.ZeroTrustDnsLocationNetworks">ZeroTrustDnsLocationNetworks</a>>

-The networks CIDRs that comprise the location.
+A list of network ranges that requests from this location would originate from.

+A non-empty list is only effective if the ipv4 endpoint is enabled for this location.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_dns_location#networks ZeroTrustDnsLocation#networks}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_dns_location#networks ZeroTrustDnsLocation#networks}

 ---